DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 6. Install a local test Drupal site, running the version of Drupal you want to generate screen shots for (Drupal 8.0.x, 8.1.x, etc.).

-7. Put the entire parent project directory of this file (i.e., directory "user_guide") into the top-level 'modules' directory of your local Drupal site.
+7. Copy either this directory or the entire User Guide project directory into the top-level 'modules' directory of your local Drupal site.
+   (Alternatively, if your operating system supports it, you can instead make a symbolic link.)

 8. Enable the Testing (simpletest) module in the Drupal site, as well as Language and Interface Translation.
 Drush command: